Learn How To Win On YouTube With Our Creative Guide

 Bumper Ads

-With our memory being worse than a goldfish, the ability to have short, high frequency videos, allow your brand’s messaging to be recalled.
-Bumper ads are also used to help tease, amplify or echo the main narrative of longer-form ads.
+With our memory being worse than a goldfish, the ability to have short, high-frequency videos allows your brand’s messaging to be recalled.
+Bumper ads also help tease, amplify or echo the main narrative of longer-form ads.

 Best for: Reach and Awareness